Natalia Villarreal: Club

-Tigres UANL, 2017–present
+Tigres UANL, 2017–2025

 During a match in December 2017 against Guerreras del Santos Laguna, Villarreal's last-minute goal led Tigres to set a league record for most goals scored by a team in a single match lifting the team to a 6–0 win.

 International

 Villarreal represented Mexico at the 2014 FIFA U-17 Women's World Cup in Costa Rica and the 2016 FIFA U-20 Women's World Cup in Papua New Guinea.
 In December 2017, she was called up by Christopher Cuellar for the 2018 CONCACAF Women's U-20 Championship in Trinidad and Tobago.